 Engaging businesses that are looking to develop the workforce long-term and businesses that want to ‘give something back’ by offering meaningful opportunities are both worth pursuing at this time.

-It is expected that further details of Kickstart and traineeship schemes will be released in due course.
-To support providers, SDN will be running webinars to help you turn policy into practice once the details have been finalised.
-Sign up to our mailing list to receive up-dates of these webinars when content and dates are confirmed. https://www.strategicdevelopmentnetwork.co.uk/contact-us/
+It is expected that further details of traineeship procurement will be released in due course.
+SDN will be offering targeted traineeship support to providers when the detail of the procurement exercise has been released.
+Sign up to our mailing list to receive an update on this support when details have been confirmed. https://www.strategicdevelopmentnetwork.co.uk/contact-us/